TAOyt814/Void/README.md

 ![Real-world experiments](realworld.pdf)

 ## Contents (current)
-- `framework.png`: framework overview figure
+- `framework.pdf`: framework overview figure
-- `realworld.png`: real-world experiment figure
+- `realworld.pdf`: real-world experiment figure

 More materials will be added progressively.
 The complete codebase will be released after publication.